 Every now and then, I get this question: “is it ok to use nested Parallel.For loops?”
 The short answer is “yes.”
 As is often the case, the longer answer is, well, longer.

-Typically when folks ask this question,
+Typically when folks ask this question, they’re concerned about one of two things.

 Are you using the new System.Threading.Tasks.Dataflow.dll library, either from its CTPs or from the .NET 4.5 Developer Preview or Beta?
 We’d love to hear about it, and if you have time, what your experiences have been (good or bad).
+What kind of solution are you building,

 There are several nice API-level enhancements to the Task Parallel Library in .NET 4.6, which you can grab a preview of as part of the Visual Studio 2015 CTP.

 The .NET Framework blog published this morning a guest post from yours truly on .NET Memory Allocation Profiling with Visual Studio 2012.
-As you’re trying to improve the performance, throughput, and memory usage of code that uses Tasks,
+As you’re trying to improve the performance, throughput, and memory usage of code that uses Tasks, the described profiler in Visual Studio can be a valuable tool in your tool belt (of course,

 I can be a bit sensitive when it comes to language and how concepts are conveyed.
 I think it’s important to be accurate, even if not precise, when describing what something is or how to use it, as otherwise the folks to whom you’re communicating can easily form the wrong mental model for that thing.